aletheon/eleutherios-website/README.md

 ------------ Service (Healthcare worker)
 ```

 In this example, Eleutherios is scaling the forum or sociopolitical or economic aspects of the conversation for food.
-Services are paid by the appropriate customer at the time the forum or request is created.
+Services are paid for by the appropriate customer at the time the forum or request is created.
 For example, when the courier wants to hire a healthcare worker to deliver the food to the quarantined person.

 #### Features: